 Can I Register Without Seeing my Advisor?

-We also have a fillable Curriculum Guide that we hope you keep up-to-date with completed coursework.
-Visit this page for the main campus Curriculum Guide and this page for the fully online Curriculum Guide.
-This is a tool to help you know what coursework you have completed and what still is left to do.
+Absolutely!
+We have a Curriculum Guide that we encourage you to keep updated with completed coursework.
+This is a tool to help you know what coursework you have completed and what you still have left to do.Visit below for the:

-Appointment & Walk-In Etiquette During Registration
+Appointment Etiquette During Registration

 - When preparing your potential schedule it is important to have back-up classes in case you do not get into your first choices.
 This will help you problem solve the morning of priority registration if your ideal schedule doesn't work as you hoped.